neeveresearch/nvx-perf/README.md

 This section describes released distributions available for download.
 If you only want to run benchmarks using pre-built distributions, this section has everything you need.
 If you want to build from source, skip to the [Build](#build) section.

 ### Versioning
 A Perf release is published for each released version of the X Platform (starting with X 3.16.14).
 The published release has the same version as corresponding platform release.
+Each perf release produces a distribution which can be downloaded, unarchived, and used to run benchmarks without requiring a build.

 ### Distribution Naming
 The distribution is named as follows: